Drought-Tolerant Flowers for Hot, Dry Spells

 10 Plants for Hot, Dry Weather

-To avoid having plant die from the heat in your garden, here are 10 great summer-blooming perennials for the hot spots in your garden:
+To avoid having plants die from the heat in your garden, here are 10 great summer-blooming perennials for the hot spots in your garden:

-1. Achillea: Yarrow is a fast growing perennial that can withstand drought and infertile soil.
-Several cultivars to look for are ‘Moonshine’ which grows to be about 18” tall with lemon yellow flowers that are good for cutting or drying.
-It has attractive finely cut, gray foliage.
-‘Coronation Gold’ is a taller variety reaching 3 feet high with bright yellow flowers, and shorter ‘Oertel’s Rose’ growing 1-2 feet tall, has purple-pink flowers.
-‘Summerwine’, an A. millefolium type, has burgundy-red blossoms.
+1. Achillea: Yarrow is a fast-growing perennial that can withstand drought and infertile soil.
+Several cultivars to look for are ‘Moonshine’, which grows to be about 18” tall, with lemon yellow flowers that are good for cutting or drying.
+It has attractive, finely cut, gray foliage.
+‘Coronation Gold’ is a taller variety reaching 3 feet high with bright yellow flowers, and the shorter ‘Oertel’s Rose’, growing 1-2 feet tall, has purple-pink flowers.
+‘Summerwine,’ an A. millefolium type, has burgundy-red blossoms.
 All are easily grown, bloom from June through September, and can be readily divided.

 Butterfly weed is popular with bees as well as butterflies.

 3. Coreopsis verticillata: Coreopsis ‘Moonbeam’ is a compact, thread-leaf variety with lacy foliage and pale yellow flowers.
-‘Zagreb’, also compact, grows to 12-18 inches tall but has brighter yellow blossoms.
-They bloom continuously if deadheaded.
-Though delicate looking, these rugged, dependable plants native to dry coastal areas are practically bulletproof.
+If deadheaded, they bloom continuously.
+Though delicate-looking, these rugged, dependable plants native to dry coastal areas are practically bulletproof.

 Coreopsis likes dry soil and will take all the sun it can get.